San Diego Sexual Harassment Lawyer

 Examples of sexual harassment in the workplace include:

-• Sharing sexual or inappropriate images, emails, jokes, or videos
+• Sharing sexual or inappropriate images, emails, jokes, or videos.

-• Making sexual gestures
+• Making sexual gestures.

-• Unwanted hugs or shoulder massages
+• Unwanted hugs or shoulder massages.

-• Whistling or catcalling
+• Whistling or catcalling.

-• Blocking a person’s walking path or walkway
+• Blocking a person’s walking path or walkway.

-• “Accidentally” brushing up against a person
+• “Accidentally” brushing up against a person.

-• Asking questions of a sexual nature
+• Asking questions of a sexual nature.

-• Sharing unsolicited information about your personal sex life or activity
+• Sharing unsolicited information about your personal sex life or activity.

-Many different actors may actually be involved in a workplace sexual harassment case.
+Many different actors may be involved in a workplace sexual harassment case.
 For instance, the employer may be liable if they knew about the situation and did nothing to prevent or resolve it.
 You can find justice by pursuing a civil lawsuit against the individual and/or the company depending on your circumstances.

-2. Sexual Assault
+Sexual Assault

-Sexual assault involves unsolicited, intentional sexual contact, or behavior while using force, intimidation, or abuse of authority in any setting.
-It carries a higher level of consequence than sexual harassment or sexual misconduct, and falls under strict domestic violence laws in California.
+Sexual assault involves unsolicited, intentional sexual contact or behavior while using force, intimidation, or abuse of authority in any setting.
+It carries a higher level of consequence than sexual harassment or sexual misconduct and falls under strict domestic violence laws in California.

 Examples of workplace sexual assault can occur with and without sexual contact, including when a coworker or boss:

-• Forces him or herself onto you without consent, involving sexual contact of any nature
+• Forces him or herself onto you without consent, involving sexual contact of any nature.

-• Penetrates without consent any part of the survivor’s body, whether vaginal, anal, or oral
+• Penetrates without consent any part of the survivor’s body, whether vaginal, anal, or oral.

-• Sexually coerces the survivor by guilting, obligating, threatening, or manipulating him or her into sexual activity
+• Sexually coerces the survivor by guilting, obligating, threatening, or manipulating him or her into sexual activity.

 • Exposes him or herself with the intent to gratify self or offend the survivor.
-Federal law does not consider this sexual assault; however, it is a crime in California under the Indecent Exposure Law
+Federal law does not consider this sexual assault; however, it is a crime in California under the Indecent Exposure Law.

-• Masturbates in front of another when it is not welcome, similar to the Indecent Exposure Law where the survivor is forced to witness unwanted exposure
+• Masturbates in front of another when it is not welcome, similar to the Indecent Exposure Law, where the survivor is forced to witness unwanted exposure.

-• Uses drugs or other substances to impair a survivor to compromise his or her ability to consent to sexual activity
+• Uses drugs or other substances to impair a survivor to compromise his or her ability to consent to sexual activity.

 Sexual assault mainly refers to unwanted physical contact of a sexual nature.
 However, physical contact is not always necessary for an incident to qualify as assault.
 We cover more on this in the next section of examples.

-3. Sexual Misconduct
+Sexual Misconduct

 Sexual misconduct is a general term that can encompass either sexual harassment or assault and is the broader category of the three.
 It can happen on and off work premises.
-Misconduct involves any type of requests, advances, slurs, jokes, name-calling, crude remarks, or innuendos of sexual nature that a reasonable person would find inappropriate in the workplace.
+Misconduct involves any type of requests, advances, slurs, jokes, name-calling, crude remarks, or innuendos of a sexual nature that a reasonable person would find inappropriate in the workplace.

 Examples of sexual misconduct may be when a coworker or boss:

-• Demands sexual favors of any kind in return for a pay raise
+• Demands sexual favors of any kind in return for a pay raise.

-• Repeatedly asks a worker out, even though he or she is told “no”
+• Repeatedly asks a worker out, even though he or she is told “no.”

-• Belittles a worker with sexist or demeaning terms or comments about clothing or appearance
+• Belittles a worker with sexist or demeaning terms or comments about clothing or appearance.

-• Sends emails to workers that contain sexually explicit language, images, or jokes
+• Sends emails to workers that contain sexually explicit language, images, or jokes.

-• Threatens a resistant employee with termination, deportation, or a poor job evaluation
+• Threatens a resistant employee with termination, deportation, or a poor job evaluation.

-• Touches, rubs, or caresses a worker when it isn’t welcome
+• Touches, rubs, or caresses a worker when it isn’t welcome.

 When inappropriate behavior can’t technically be classified in a legal sense as either sexual harassment or assault, it might be deemed sexual misconduct.
 It is typically less than assault but greater than harassment.